Andrew Cunanan: Gianni Versace

+Motives

+Cunanan's motivation remains unknown.
+At the time of the murders, there was extensive public and press speculation linking the crimes to Cunanan's alleged discovery that he was HIV positive, although an autopsy revealed he was HIV negative.
+Although police searched the houseboat where Cunanan died, he left no suicide note and few personal belongings.
+Investigators noted his reputation for acquiring money and expensive possessions from wealthy older men.
+Police considered few of the findings to be of note, except multiple tubes of hydrocortisone cream and a fairly extensive collection of fiction by C. S. Lewis.

 Suicide

 On July 23, 1997, Cunanan's body was found in a luxury houseboat in Miami Beach, after a caretaker reported to police of hearing a gunshot.
-He had shot himself in the head with the Taurus pistol stolen from Trail; it was the same weapon he used to kill Madson, Reese, and Versace.
+He had shot himself in the head with the Taurus pistol stolen from Trail; it was the same weapon he used to kill Madson, Reese and Versace.
 Cunanan's cremated remains are interred in the mausoleum at Holy Cross Cemetery in San Diego.

-Motive

-Cunanan's motivation remains unknown; at the time of the murders there was extensive public and press speculation linking the crimes to Cunanan's alleged discovery that he was HIV positive, although an autopsy revealed he was HIV negative.

-Although police searched the houseboat where Cunanan died, he left no suicide note and few personal belongings.
-Investigators noted Cunanan's reputation for acquiring money and expensive possessions from wealthy older men.
-Police considered few of the findings to be of note, except multiple tubes of hydrocortisone cream and a fairly extensive collection of fiction by C. S. Lewis.